OwnZones/efp/README.md

 ---

-**EFP** is built on Ubuntu 18.04 in the bitbucket [pipeline](https://bitbucket.org/unitxtra/efp/addon/pipelines/home).

-MacOS by us during development.

-Aidan from Nvidia developer forum helped us building a Windows version (Windows is not currently verified during commits)
+**EFP** Is built on Ubuntu, Windows10 and MacOS every commit by us.

 ---